Seagate/halon/Examples/COMMENTARY.md

 programming (FRP) focuses precisely on the same problem space: expressing efficient computations to analyze streams of data and produce streams of commands.
-The difference is that FRP systems are usually language specific libraries dressed up as embedded DSL’s, focusing on building computations compositionally from smaller pieces.
+The difference is that FRP systems are usually language specific libraries dressed up as embedded DSLs, focusing on building computations compositionally from smaller pieces.
 Compositionality is a crucial property in software design to simplify reasoning about the correctness of the computations and enhance maintainability.
 FRP has by now far exceeded the realm of functional programming alone.
-There exists many dozens of libraries for most popular programming languages, from Python to Javascript to C#.
-We propose to reuse to build our EDSL based on an existing design already proven by Haskell FRP systems called Netwire and Nettle, the latter currently applied to reactive network control and software defined networking (SDN).
+There exist many dozens of libraries for most popular programming languages, from Python to Javascript to C#.
+We propose to build our EDSL based on an existing design already proven by Haskell FRP systems called Netwire and Nettle, the latter currently applied to reactive network control and software defined networking (SDN).

-These are high performance libraries: Nettle has been used to build McNettle, and SDN controller in Haskell that has been measured to scale to 40+ cores and process 20M requests/s, hence being the fastest SDN controller to date.
+These are high performance libraries: Nettle has been used to build McNettle, an SDN controller in Haskell that has been measured to scale to 40+ cores and process 20M requests/s, hence being the fastest SDN controller to date.
 Furthermore, programming against them in Haskell does not require learning any additional languages and